AdobeDocs/analytics-platform.en/help/content-analytics/config/manual.md

 To start the data collection for an implemented Content Analytics configuration:

 1. Follow the [publishing flow](https://experienceleague.adobe.com/en/docs/experience-platform/tags/publish/overview){target="_blank"}.
-Successfully publish the library for the Tags property that contains your Content Analytics configuration.
+Successfully publish the library for the Tags properties that contains your Content Analytics configuration.

+1. Based on the channels you have configured:

    1. [Install](https://experienceleague.adobe.com/en/docs/experience-platform/tags/publish/environments/environments#installation) the embedded code in the `<head>` element of the pages on your development, staging or publishing environment, subject to Content Analytics.
+   1. Consult the solution specific [Adobe Content Analytics extension guide](https://developer.adobe.com/client-sdks/solution/adobe-content-analytics/) in the [Experience Platform Mobile SDK documentation](https://developer.adobe.com/client-sdks/home/) on how to configure, instrument your mobile application for Content Analytics.

 ## Stop data collection